rust-lang/book/second-edition/nostarch/chapter19.md

 }
 ```

-This is read as “the function `bar` returns never,” and functions that return
+This is read as “the function `bar` returns never.”
+Functions that return never
-never are called *diverging functions*.
-We can’t create values of the type `!`,
+are called *diverging functions*.
+We can’t create values of the type `!`, so
-so `bar` can never possibly return.
-What use is a type you can never create
+`bar` can never possibly return.

+But what use is a type you can never create values for?
+If you think all the
-values for?
-If you think all the way back to Chapter 2, we had some code that
+way back to Chapter 2, we had some code that looked like the code we’ve
-looked like this, reproduced here in Listing 19-37:
+reproduced here in Listing 19-37:

 ```
 let guess: u32 = match guess.trim().parse() {